 - 7.5.1 The normal method of paying sums due from the Council is BACS.
-Separate arrangements are in place for payments using purchase cards (see paragraph 7.10).
-Payments by other methods may only be used at the discretion of the Executive Head of Finance. - 7.5.2 All invoices received by officers must be forwarded to the Finance Department as soon as they are received.
-This is important to ensure that the Council meets prompt payment performance targets.
+Separate arrangements are in place for payments using Purchase Cards (see paragraph 7.10).
+Payments by other methods may only be used at the discretion of the Strategic Director of Finance and Customer Services. - 7.5.2 All invoices received by officers must be forwarded to the Finance Department as soon as they are received to ensure that the Council meets prompt payment performance targets.
 Invoices are stored electronically on the Council's finance system.
 Hard copy invoices are not retained. - 7.5.3 Officers must ensure that suppliers send proper VAT invoices to the Council when seeking payment.
 The Council will not pay against statements issued by suppliers as this increases the risk of duplicate payments. - 7.5.4 All invoices must include a purchase order number, where applicable.
 Failure to include this information will mean the invoice is returned to the supplier. - 7.5.5 Certification of invoices for payment may only be carried out by officers with an appropriate authorised signatory limit for invoice authorisation (see paragraph 12).
-Before certifying an invoice for payment, a signatory must be satisfied that: - the works, goods or services have been satisfactorily received - the sum due for payment is properly incurred and covered by approved budgets; - the invoice is not in dispute; - the invoice has not been previously paid; - the prices, extensions, calculations, trade discounts, other allowances, credits and treatment for VAT are correct. - 7.5.6 All invoices are scanned into the Council's finance system once they have been received in the finance department.
-At this point a "request

-- for invoice authorisation" email is generated by the Council's finance system and sent to an appropriate authorised signatory. - 7.5.7 Within 7 days of receipt of this email, the authorised signatory should, on completion of the checks set out in paragraph 7.5.5 above, authorise the invoice as ready for payment on the Council's finance system.
+Before certifying an invoice for payment, a signatory must be satisfied that: - The works, goods or services have been satisfactorily received; - The sum due for payment is properly incurred and covered by approved budgets; - The invoice is not in dispute; - The invoice has not been previously paid; - The prices, extensions, calculations, trade discounts, other allowances, credits, and treatment for VAT are correct. - 7.5.6 All invoices will be scanned into the Council's finance system once they have been received by the Finance Department.
+At this point a "for invoice authorisation" email will be generated by the Council's finance system and sent to an appropriate authorised signatory. - 7.5.7 Within 7 days of receipt of the email, the authorised signatory must, on completion of the checks set out in paragraph 7.5.5 above, authorise the invoice as ready for payment on the Council's finance system.
 If this is not possible, an alternative authorised signatory should complete this work.